iggy-rs/iggy-cluster-sandbox/README.md

 ```

 Then, in each terminal, simply run each node with `cargo r --bin iggy-node`.
-The cluster should start and all the nodes should be connected to each other.
+The cluster should start and the **leader election** process should begin.
+Try disconnecting one of the nodes and see how the cluster reacts.
 The data will be stored under `local_data` directory unless configured otherwise.

 To start the CLI, run `cargo r --bin iggy-cli`.